percwg/perc-wg/double/draft-ietf-perc-double.md

   header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer cryptographic key.

 2. If the packet is for repair mode data, skip the rest of the steps.
+Note that the packet that results from the repair algorithm will still have encrypted data that needs to be decrypted as specified by the repair algorithm sections.

 3. Remove the inner authentication tag and the OHB from the end of the payload of the outer SRTP packet.